cinemast/libjson-rpc-cpp/README.md

 Simple Example
 --------
 This example will show the most simple way to create a rpc server and client.
 If you only need the server, ignore step 4.
 If you only need the client, ignore step 3.
+You can find all resources of this sample in the `src/example` directory of this repository.

 ### Step 1: Writing the specification file ###